dask/dask/docs/source/protocol.rst

 ``cloudpickle.dumps(myfunction)``.
 Those bytes will then be included in the dictionary that we send off to msgpack, which will only have to deal with bytes rather than obscure Python functions.

+*Note: we actually call some combination of pickle and cloudpickle, depending on the situation.
+This is for performance reasons.*

 Cross Language Specialization
 -----------------------------